GroceryListIO/api/README.md

 Shut it down manually with Ctrl-C.

-## Swagger
-API is documented using swagger. http://localhost:8080/swagger

 ## API Endpoints

+**Swagger:** API is documented using swagger. http://localhost:8080/swagger

 ### /health
 - GET - Returns true is application is running.